Another cooler day with breezy conditions and stray showers

-Elmira, N.Y.
-(WETM) – Another day with below average temperatures and cool conditions.
+Binghamton, N.Y.
+(WIVT) – Another day with below average temperatures and cool conditions.
 Do we warm up?
 Details below:

 TODAY: